youngjae-hur7/omnia/docs/source/OmniaInstallGuide/RHEL/OmniaCluster/BuildingCluster/Storage/BeeGFS.rst

         | 8006 | Helper service (beegfs-helperd)   |
         +------+-----------------------------------+

- If you have ``firewalld`` set up on your RHEL/Rocky Linux cluster, then use the below set of commands to manually open up the required TCP and UDP ports:
+ If you have ``firewalld`` set up on your RHEL/Rocky Linux cluster, then use the below set of commands to open up the required TCP and UDP ports:

     1. Command 1: ``firewall-cmd --permanent --zone=public --add-port=<port number>/tcp``